dwarvesf/playground/hr/mbti/OCEAN model.md

 tag: MBTI
 ---

+# OCEAN Model

-Bài trắc nghiệm trên 16personalities còn kết hợp với Five Big personalities traits (OCEAN model), nên kết qủa thường có 5 kí tự.
+The test on 16personalities is also combined with Five Big personality traits (OCEAN model), so the results are usually 5 characters.

-- Openness > khả năng tưởng tượng, có insight (thích cái mới ko, thích concept trừu tượng ko, có nhiều sở thích ko)

-- Conscientiousness > thái độ khi làm task (có chuẩn bị trc/lên kế hoạch không, details hay ko, thường trể deadline ko )
+- Openness > imagination, insight (do you like new things, do you like abstract concepts, do you have many interests)
+- Conscientiousness > attitude when doing tasks (do you prepare in advance/plan, details or not, often late to deadline)
 - Extraversion

-- Agreeableness (có cảm thông, quan tâm, thích giúp đỡ ng khác không)
+- Agreeableness (have sympathy, concern, like to help others)

-- Neuroticism (kiểm soát mood, đối phó với stress ntn)
+- Neuroticism (control mood, deal with stress ntn)

 #### Note:

-- Traits của một người có thể thay đổi tuỳ theo tuổi tác, và có tính di truyền
+- A person's Traits can change with age, and are hereditary
 - Behavious = person's underlying personality + situational variables

-**Source**
+---

+#### Reference
 [The big five personality dimensions](https://www.verywellmind.com/the-big-five-personality-dimensions-2795422#:~:text=The%20five%20broad%20personality%20traits,how%20many%20personality%20traits%20exist)
 [Wiki](https://en.wikipedia.org/wiki/Big_Five_personality_traits)